caballeto/mcc/README.md

 - `tests/` contains tests in form of a program and expected program output
 - `LOG.md` contains the working log on the project, describing some design decisions and general dev process

+## Work in progress

+The compiler functionality is mainly finished, at least the part I was aiming at.
+It supports operators, function calls, register spilling, struct, union, enum, typedef, pointers, pointer arithmetic, arrays.
+I have written a few tests along the way, but there are a lot of bugs in the implementation for sure.

+It took me a total of 25 days (includes days where I have actually worked on the compiler), to write the implementation.

+## Bugs

+These are some bugs and inefficiencies I intend to fix, once I will have some time for that.

+- call inside arguments reassigns `%rdi` (param) registers
+- implement better conditional expression generation
+- rewrite register allocation algorithm

 ## Resources

 - `github.com/DoctorWkt/acwj` - a C compiler in C
 - `https://www.cs.virginia.edu/~evans/cs216/guides/x86.html` - x86 tutorial
 - `Retargetable C compiler` - implementation of a small production C compiler (`lcc`)

+Some parts of the code have been taken from Tommy Warren's `github.com/DoctorWkt/acwj`, including the header files.